What Is A Carburetor? Its Function and How It Works

 Up-draft Carburetor

-In the up-draft types of carburetor, air enters through the bottom side and leaves through the top.
-This is to let the direction of its flow upward.
-The float chamber provides the fuel, and venturi creates the pressure difference between the two chambers.
-Fuel comes out from the fuel pipe and mixes with the inlet air to make the fuel-air mixture.
+Fuel comes out of the fuel pipe and mixes with the inlet air to form the fuel-air mixture.
 The fuel passes through the throttle valve, which is directly connected to the accelerator.
 This mixture then goes into the engine cylinder to perform combustion.

 Down-draft Carburetor

-The down-draft carburetor is the most common because of its advantages.
+The downdraft carburetor is the most common because of its advantages.
 It supplies air from the top portion of the mixing chamber.
-Some of its advantages include:
+Some of its advantages include

 • The gravity assists the flow of the mixture, making the engine pull better at lower speeds under load.